-It is beautifully appropriate, and fully in harmony with the deep wisdom of the ways of God, that this sin is made the foundation of future blessing and is turned into a stepping-stone in the purpose of God.
+The result was the most destructive plague ever visited on Israel: 70,000 died.
+But it is beautifully appropriate, and fully in harmony with the deep wisdom of the ways of God, that this sin is made the foundation of future blessing, and is turned into a stepping-stone in the eternal purpose of God.

-The scene of plague and death in God's marvellous transmutation becomes the scene of forgiveness and mercy.
-The plague was halted when the avenging angel was at the threshing floor of Araunah the Jebusite.
-David, in thanksgiving, and for an atoning sacrifice of reconciliation, bought the burnt offering and God answered by fire from heaven, and the plague was stayed.
+The scene of the plague, in God's marvellous transmutation, becomes the scene of forgiveness and mercy.
+The plague was halted when the avenging angel was at the threshing floor of Araunah the Jebusite, about to destroy the city.
+David, in thanksgiving and for an atoning sacrifice of reconciliation, bought the threshing-floor, built an altar, and offered a burnt offering.
+And God answered by fire from heaven, and the plague was stayed.

-This, by divine providence, happened to be on Mt.
-Moriah where Abraham had offered Isaac, where the Temple was later built, and finally where the one great sacrificial offering for all time for the raging plague of sin and death was made in the fullness of the appointed time of God's wisdom and purpose, when the avenging Death-Angel's hand was turned back, on behalf of all mankind.
+This, by all-foreseeing divine providence, happened to be on Mt.
+Moriah, where Abraham had typically offered his only son, where the Temple was later built, and finally where the one great sacrificial offering for all time was made, that was to halt the raging plague of sin and death, and deliver the Holy City.
+In the fulness of the appointed time of God's wisdom and purpose, the avenging Death-Angel's hand was turned back, on behalf of all mankind.
 David said on this occasion-

-"This is the House of the Lord God, and this is the altar of the burnt offering for Israel" (1 Chronicles 22:1).
+"This is the House of the Lord God, and this is the altar of the burnt offering for Israel" (1 Chron.
+22:1).

-And consequently we read-
+And consequently we read (2 Chron.
+3:1)-

 "Then Solomon began to build the House of the Lord at Jerusalem in Mt.
-Moriah . . . in the place David had prepared in the threshing floor of Ornan the Jebusite" (2 Chronicles 3:1).
+Moriah ... in the place David had prepared in the threshing-floor of Oman the Jebusite."

--same pattern-divine good out of evil in David's other and greater sin-but at terrible cost in suffering and sorrow.
+David was a "man after God's Own heart"-a major element of His eternal purpose.
+Therefore we see the same merciful pattern-divine good out of human evil-in David's other and greater sin: but at terrible cost in suffering and sorrow.

-The usual, natural reaction to David's great sin is that we "just cannot understand how David could do such a thing."
-Whenever there is anything in Scripture that we "cannot understand," it should flash a warning-Why cannot we understand?
-Where have we failed in preparing ourselves to understand?
-Are we unconsciously assuming that we are able to understand everything that is understandable?
+The usual, natural reaction to David's great sin with Bathsheba is that we "just cannot understand how David could do such a thing."
+Whenever there is anything in Scripture we "cannot understand," it should flash a warning: why cannot we understand?
+Wherein have we failed in preparing ourselves to understand?
+Let us in humility examine ourselves and confess our fleshly inadequacies, and not unconsciously assume that our natural capacity to understand is the ultimate standard of judgment.

-Paul told the Hebrew and Corinthian brethren and sisters that there were marvels and glories and beauties and mysteries of God and the Scriptures that he longed to impart to them for their joy and up-building, and their deeper, richer communion together, but they were utterly incapable of comprehending them.

-Because of spiritual slothfulness they were dull of understanding.
-They were mentally retarded in spiritual things.
-And it was not their misfortune it was their fault, because they had not applied themselves to spiritual growth.
+Paul bluntly told the Hebrew and Corinthian brethren and sisters that there were marvels and glories and beauties and mysteries of God and the Scriptures that he longed to impart to them for their joy and upbuilding, and their deeper and richer communion together-but that they were utterly incapable of comprehending them.
+Because of lazy spiritual slothfulness, they were dull of understanding; they were mentally retarded in spiritual things-1 Cor.
+3: 1-3; Heb· 7:11-14.